Simatwa/python-tgpt/docs/README.md

 > [!TIP]
 > Save the variables in a `.env` file in your current directory or export the them in your `.zshrc` file.
+> To load previous conversations from a `.txt` file, use the `-fp` or `--filepath` flag.
+If no flag is passed, the default file will be used.
+To load context from a file without altering its content, use the `--retain-file` flag.

 ## Dynamic Provider

 Version **0.4.6** also introduces dynamic provider called `g4fauto`, which represents the fastest working g4f-based provider.

 <details>